JakobHolkestadMolnes/IOT-Sound/README.md

 ## Conclusion and future work

 Overall, the project was a success with us creating a usable product.
-It is unfortunate that we were not able to test it with actual data from a sensor, owing to our never receiving a microphone from the lecturer.
+It is unfortunate that we did not receive the equipment and thus didn't get to test our system with real world data.

-future work:
-earlier mentioned: "Possible future work includes sending mobile notifications to the user when the environment is getting *too busy* – according to the user's preferences."
+Possible future work includes a mobile application with features like: user could subscribe to a given sensor and set maximum loudness preference.
+They would then receive a mobile notification when the environment is getting too busy according to their liking.

-Multiple sensors could be used in one room in an attempt to make a map of the sound levels throughout the room.
+Another idea is having multiple sensors in one area and using them to make a map of the sound levels throughout the room.
 Reports could be generated about the average noise levels during a day, at specific times throughout a week, month, or year.
-The sensor data could be encrypted in order to protect the privacy of the location.

-For the rest of the project, the logs could be filtered in order to not display the same error message hundreds of times.
+The logs page could be improved.
+For example to filter errors in order to not display the same error message hundreds of times, this can currently happen when backend looses conneciton to the MQTT broker.
+Sensor data could be encrypted in order to protect the privacy of the location, and thus our system would be suitable for use in private homes.

 ## References
 - Wikipedia contributors.
 (2022, November 28). *Transmission Control Protocol*.
 In Wikipedia, The Free Encyclopedia.
 Retrieved 11:10, November 28, 2022, from https://en.wikipedia.org/w/index.php?title=Transmission_Control_Protocol&oldid=1124312705